tanyaclement/znh_jacksonville_1939-1/pages/introduction.md

 [^1] Stetson Kennedy often indicates that [his was the voice asking Zora Neale Hurston questions](https://www.npr.org/templates/story/story.php?storyId=1138968) in these recordings but the Florida Memory metadata does not indicate this fact, so I have labeled the voice “HH” for Herbert Halpert.

+*Works Cited*
+Hurston, Zora Neale. _Barracoon: The Story of the Last “Black Cargo”_ First edition., Amistad, an imprint of HarperCollins Publishers, 2018.
+---. _Every Tongue Got to Confess: Negro Folk-Tales from the Gulf States_.
+1st ed., HarperCollins Publishers, 2001.
+---. _Go Gator and Muddy the Water: Writings_.
+1st ed., W WNorton, 1999.
+---.
+“Halimuhfack.”
+Florida Folklife from the WPA Collections, 1937-1942, The Library of Congress (1939).
+---. _Mules and Men_.
+JBLippincott Co, 1935.
+---. _Their Eyes Were Watching God_.
+75th Anniversary edition, Amistad, 2006.